JeffGiroux/f5_terraform/AWS/HA_via_api/README.md

-# Deploying BIG-IP VEs in AWS - High Availability (Active/Standby): 3-NIC
+# Deploying BIG-IP VEs in AWS Across-Net - High Availability (Active/Standby): 3-NIC

 ## To Do
 - EXPIREMENTAL ONLY
 - Community support only.
 Not F5 supported.
 - Move to AWS secret manager.
 Currently passwords are stored in clear text in the runtime init YAML file local to the BIG-IP box.
-- LTM virtual-address is deployed for app side
 - AS3 still not used and not installed
+- TS still not used and not installed
+- Route table created for CFE demonstration but not associated with subnets

 ## Issues
 - Find an issue?
 Fork, clone, create branch, fix and PR.
 I'll review and merge into the main branch.
 Or submit a GitHub issue with all necessary details and logs.